Lipids: the right ratio of Omega 3, Omega 6 and Omega 9

 How to restore the omega-3 / omega-6 balance?

-To reduce the gap between omega-3 and omega-6, all you have to do is increase your intake of omega-3-rich foods.
-In other words, increase your intake of oily fish, rapeseed or linseed oil, omega-3 enriched eggs, shrimps, chia seeds, walnuts, hazelnuts, almonds, etc...
+To reduce the gap between omega-3 and omega-6, all you need to do is increase the intake of omega-3-rich foods in your diet.
+In other words, increase your intake of oily fish, rapeseed or linseed oil, omega-3 enriched eggs, shrimps, chia seeds, walnuts, etc...
+And control - and certainly not eliminate - your consumption of omega-6-rich foods.

 Ideally, the daily intake of fatty acids should be as follows: